talonhub/community/plugin/draft_editor/README.md

 ## Requirements

-- The text editor must be running before you start a draft.
+- Commands for starting a draft are available only when a recognized text editor is running and is not the currently focused application.
 - By default, the plugin recognizes Visual Studio Code, VSCodium, Codium, and code-oss as text editors.
 - The source application and text editor must support standard Talon editing and tab actions defined by community.

-Commands for starting a draft are available only when a recognized text editor is running and is not the focused application.

 ## Commands